Skip to main content

 4. Fair, transparent, fast, and constructive experience in peer review

-Consultation and synthesis During peer review, the reviewers and editors will enter into a consultation process to come to a consensus on the decision and create a clear synthesis of what the author should do to improve the paper.
+Consultation and synthesis During peer review, the reviewers and editors will enter into a consultation process to come to a consensus on the decision and create a clear synthesis statement of what the author should do to improve the paper.
 This synthesis is published along with each article.

 5. Prompt and effective dissemination of peer-reviewed science

 We are committed to publishing papers as quickly as possible, while maintaining scientific excellence and rigor.
-Publishing on a continuous schedule, eNeuro publishes papers a median of 17 days from acceptance.
+Publishing on a continuous schedule, eNeuro publishes papers a median of 15 days from acceptance.

 6. Diversity

-We are committed to ensuring diversity across gender, age, and geography among editorial board members and reviewers.
+We are committed to ensuring diversity across gender, age, and geography among Editorial Board members and reviewers.

 We value the reviewers who generously contribute their time and expertise to serve the field.
 Each year, we recognize our top reviewers who helped make eNeuro successful.